PrettyFloralBonnet/javascript-notes/Objects/symbol-type.md

 * `Symbol.iterator`
 * `Symbol.toPrimitive`

-For example, `Symbol.toPrimitive` allows us to describe object to primitive conversion.
+For example, `Symbol.toPrimitive` allows us to describe object to primitive conversion, which we'll take a look at [here](./object-to-primitive-conversion.md).